Emualluig/WebviewCSharpTemplate/README.md

 # Requirements

 * node.js
-  * the inlining and Resources.resx manipulation is done by js scripts (located at html/build-script/)
+  * the inlining and Resources.resx manipulation is done by js scripts (located in html/build-script/)
 * Visual Studio

+# TODO:

+* Options to better emulate a native application (limit text selection, limit image dragging, etc..)
+* Update build scripts to potentially use Webpack